I Made Rachel’s English Trifle for Friendsgiving

 Though I consider myself a Friends fanatic, I have never been tempted to try a dessert that includes beef.
 That’s why I was so excited when I saw this recipe for a copycat version of Rachel’s Thanksgiving trifle.
 Instead of meat, peas and onions, our recipe includes a look-alike layer of crushed cookies mixed with coconut and green candies.
 As soon as I saw it, I knew I had to make it — and bring it to this year’s Friendsgiving.
 So the morning of the big day, I rolled up my sleeves, broke out the trifle dish and got to work.

 Having never made custard before, this was the part I was most nervous about.
-To be on the safe side, I pulled up the recipe in the Food Network Kitchen app and cooked the custard until it resembled the one in the video.
+To be on the safe side, I pulled up the recipe and cooked the custard until it resembled the one in the video.
 While the custard chilled in the fridge, I lined the trifle dish with ladyfingers, which proved to be the most difficult part of the journey.
 I ended up lining the dish with three cookies at a time, then laying one flat as a retaining wall.
 Once that was settled, I moved onto the "beef."
 Rather than dirty up my food processor (because who really wants to wash dishes?), I dropped the cookies in a bag and crushed them with a rolling pin until the crumbs looked like ground beef.
 Once that was done, I mixed in shaved coconut and green candy — and was stunned by how much it resembled the real thing!
 By the time I completed those steps and cleaned up the mess, the custard was chilled and ready to go.

 Take it from someone who is not a skilled decorator — once I stopped the ladyfingers from falling, assembling the trifle was incredibly simple.
 Stirring the jam first made it so easy to drizzle across the cookies and the custard spread with no problem at all.
 My pro tip for the whipped cream?
 Freeze the bowl before whipping the cream — it speeds up the process and helps the cream get extra light and fluffy.
 Once the components are layered together, all that's left to do is chill!